 When you cook moong dal it breaks down into a very soft consistency.
 If you don’t use enough water it can get gummy.
 Using the right amount of water is key to getting the right texture.

 When I cook pulses I usually like to use a pressure cooker, but I think moong dal will be my exception to that rule.

-Moong dal cooks wonderfully in a saucepan, because it keeps more of its texture and resists getting gummy.
+Moong dal cooks wonderfully in a saucepan in about 30 minutes, and it keeps more of its texture and resists getting gummy.
 (If you decide to combine moong with toor dal, a pressure cooker is recommended.)

 Recipe for Yellow Lentils (Dal Tadka)

 - pinch turmeric powder

 For the tadka tempering

 - 1 tablespoon ghee, (see notes)

 - 1/2 teaspoon black mustard seeds, (optional, see notes)